rungulus/Bucket/README.md

 Bucket will log responses, and who triggered the bot in the `/bot/logs/` folder.

+## Frontend
+I'm working on a better frontend for Bucket.
+If you'd like to test it, go ahead and
+- open cmd/terminal in the `frontend` folder
+- run `npm install`
+- once that's done, run `npm start`

+Bucket's frontend is experimental, and not finished.
+Please let me know if there's something I should add to it.

 ## Contributing
 Feel Free!
 If you want to change something just open a PR.